security

 The Role of Network Security

-For sufficient network security to be in place, it is essential to comprehend its central concepts and the implied technologies and processes around it that make it robust and resilient to cyber-attacks.
-However, all of this is complicated when the visibility is blurred by not having a demarcation of the various network boundaries.
+For sufficient network security to exist, it is essential to comprehend its central concepts and the implied technologies and processes around it that make it robust and resilient to cyber-attacks.
+However, this is complicated when the lack of a demarcation of the various network boundaries blurs the visibility.

 Moreover, network security touches upon multiple attributes of security controls that we need to consider, such as security gateways, SSL inspection, threat prevention engines, policy enforcement, cloud security solutions, threat detection and insights, and attack analysis w.r.t frameworks, to name a few.